d-wid/pipewire-eq-startup-script/README.md

 - [for one of the lsp-plugins](https://github.com/d-wid/pipewire-eq-startup-script/blob/main/start-lspeq.sh)

 ## Changelog
+- 2021-11-29: Prevents a second instance of EQ software from starting.
+Useful for me because my sound card often disconnects when I start the script for some reason as nowy I simply need to click on the script again after my soundcard reappears to try to connect it to the already-started EQ, without extra windows appearing.
 - 2021-09-04: Added pw-cli's new way of creating virtual device as default while commenting out the old way.
 Thanks [@thulle](https://github.com/thulle)!
 - 2021-08-14: Added a new version for those using lsp-plugins-jack downloaded from https://sourceforge.net/projects/lsp-plug()ns/files/lsp-plugins/
 - 2021-06-25: For some reason my output device doesn't immediately appear to the Calf host when I start the script after login, so I've modified the script to wait for that as well before connecting all the ports.